 The odds are constantly changing as Election night draws closer, and there has been a massive change in favour of Joe Biden.
 Biden is now the clear -190 favourite in the political betting market with BetOnline.ag, while Bovada also offers the same price for the Democratic candidate from Delaware.
 Donald Trump, like in the 2016 election, is the outsider to be re-elected, as he is priced at +162 with BetOnline.ag.

 There are also other selections in the BetOnline.ag market, as they offer Kamala Harris at +5000.
 However, that selection would be considered hugely unlikely as Harris is the running mate for Biden in the upcoming election.
 Meanwhile, Trump’s running mate, Mike Pence, is valued at +10000 with Bovada to be elected as the President.

 However, the odds online are slightly different depending on the bookmaker, with Betway still having Biden as the favourite but at a slightly different price.
-Betway offers -120 for Biden to win the election, but the odds suggest it could be closer as Trump is priced at -112.
-Bet US expect it to be much closer than Bovada and BetOnline.ag, as they have both Trump and Biden valued at -115 at open, with it now being -200 and -182 for Biden and Trump at +150 and +162 respectively.
+Betway offers -167 for Biden to win the election, but the odds suggest it could be closer as Trump is priced at +115.
+Bet US initially expected it to be much closer than Bovada and BetOnline.ag, as they have both had Trump and Biden valued at -115 at open, with it now being -200 and -182 for Biden and Trump at +150 and +162 respectively.

 Changes In US Presidential Odds Since January

 The odds have constantly been changing throughout 2020, with Biden being as high as +2000 at the end of February.
 However, the Democratic Party Presidential primaries changed the odds.
 Biden’s price with Bovada plummeted to +160 after he emerged at the candidate for the party.
 Biden was the last candidate standing after a number of other candidates pulled out.
 Biden went down to -115 after Bernie Sanders pulled out of the election, which was the lowest price that Biden had been at.